JNickBaughan/k8s/README.md

 this will give you an ip address that your minikub instance is running on

 but since Im using docker desktop kubernetes Just access through localhost

+## what happened when we fed config to kubeCTL?

+our deployment file goes through the 'Master'(kube-apiserver)

+kubeCTL send our yaml file to the master

+the master gets a node to create the container

+the node will reach out to Docker Hub and get the image and create the container

+if the container crashes the master will restart it